tyranno-studios/blockchain-brawlers-whitepaper/README.md

 For a gameplay rules overview [go here](https://medium.com/blockchain-brawlers/gameplay-explained-how-does-the-pvp-card-game-designed-by-richard-garfield-work-e9b83e1c407e).
 For a video tutorial of how to play [go here](https://medium.com/blockchain-brawlers/blockchain-brawlers-summer-block-party-week-2-brings-the-heat-with-pvp-gameplay-first-look-d9f714b2237f).

 To understand all of the assets required to actually compete in the PvP portion of this game be sure to read over the PvP Asset Require section down below.

+The additional announced PvP gamemode will be an AI based "King of the Ring" style competition called, "Brawl 4 All".
+This mode is being developed by Onessus of HodlGod fame and is being developed using the Unreal 5 engine.
+Forty players will sign up to compete with the brawler of their choice.
+The game will randomly select the first 8 players to start in the ring and one new Brawler will enter every 15 seconds.
+If a Brawler takes too much damage they will be unceramoniously tossed out of the ring over the top rope.
+This will eliminate them from the competition.
+The last man standing will win.

+This mode is in active development and should be live before the end of the year.

 # Deprecated Items That No Longer Have Utility
 *The below listed items will have no further in game use, as a result their value may be greatly diminished.*